I Reviewed Every AI Journaling App in 2026. Most Are the Same.

 We used each app for at least two weeks of daily journaling before writing this.

-Quick Comparison Table
+Quick Comparison

-1. Know Your Ethos -- Voice Journaling Meets Stoic Philosophy
+Voice Journaling Meets Stoic Philosophy

 Know Your Ethos is built around a specific idea: that journaling should help you discover and live by your personal philosophy.
-The app combines AI-powered voice journaling with Stoic principles through a personal "daimon" -- an AI guide inspired by the Stoic concept of an inner voice of reason.
+The app combines AI-powered voice journaling with Stoic principles through a personal “daimon” -- an AI mirror inspired by the Stoic concept of an inner voice of reason.

 Limitations: No web app yet.
 The Stoic framing is a strength if that resonates with you, but it may feel prescriptive if you prefer a secular or therapy-oriented approach.

-2. Rosebud -- Structured Emotional Processing
+Structured Emotional Processing

 What it does well: The write-analyze-act workflow is well-designed.
 You journal, the AI analyzes patterns in real time, and then you get concrete next steps.
 Weekly progress reports are genuinely useful for tracking emotional trends.